Phone

 Rewards and Prizes

 The children are rewarded in class by getting stickers, goodies or awards for following the Golden rules or for producing beautiful work.
-Green to Go Star of the week, Maths Star of the week and Literacy Star of the week are nominated and rewarded during class praise assembly on a Monday morning.
-The year 1/2 children can also receive a whole class reward each term!
+During each day, children are also rewarded with Dojos.
+The daily winner of the Dojo pick a prize from the class treasure chest!
+Our 'value' award and the 'Arise and shine' award are nominated weekly and announced in worship on a Friday morning.
+The year one and two children can also receive a whole class reward each term!
 The children choose a treat and, working as a class, they aim to fill their jar with stars.

 If your child is registered with the school as having specific special learning needs, please look at the learning links below for further support.
 Thank you.